Collision Geometry

 None

 No collider will be created for the entity.
 This can be used to improve performance for machines when collisions between parts of the machine are not important.
-However, note that the inertia tensor for the rigid body will be assumed as that of a box with sides of 1m if the rigid body has no collision geometry attached.
+However, note that the inertia tensor for the rigid body will be estimated from the bounding box of the entity, if the rigid body has no collision geometry attached.

 Plane

-Creates an infinite plane with normal aligned with the local x-axis of the entity.
+Creates an infinite yz-plane with normal aligned with the local x-axis of the entity.
 Plane colliders can only be attached to kinematic rigid bodies, since the inertia tensor for infinite geometry is undefined.

 Sphere